SAP/fsm-shell/docs/validation.md

   details describing validation error.
 It is up to consuming application which additional information include in this property.

-**Important:** Most schemas within fsm-shell support the following JSON Schema standards:
+**Important:** All schemas within fsm-shell support the following JSON Schema standards [^1]:
-- draft-04
 - draft-06
 - draft-07

-The only current exception is outletsRequestDynamicContextResponse_v1_schema, which supports:
-- draft-06
-- draft-07

-We recommend using an external JSON Schema validation library that supports at least draft-07.
-Please note that future schemas may no longer support draft-04.
+[^1]: Currently, most of the schemas within fsm-shell support also the JSON Schema standard draft-04.
+However, future schemas may no longer support draft-04.
+Therefore, we recommend using an external JSON Schema validation library that supports the JSON Schema standards draft-06 and/or draft-07.

 ## Enabling validation